 L-10.
-Special Collections Librarianship
+Special Collections Curatorship

-Michael Inman is Curator of Rare Books for The New York Public Library, a position he has held since 2008.
+Michael Inman is Curator of Rare Books for the New York Public Library, a position he has held since 2008.
 Prior to this appointment, he worked for six years as librarian-in-charge of NYPL’s Rare Book Division.
 He also served as a visiting professor at Pratt Institute from 2007 through 2012, where he taught courses on printing history, bibliography, and special collections librarianship.

 Michael is an active member of several bibliophilic and professional organizations, including the Grolier Club and Rare Books and Manuscripts Section of the Association of College and Research Libraries.
 In 2009, he was a recipient of Pratt Institute’s Alumni Achievement Award.Full Bio »